 How do you cook a crispy roasted duck?

 This is typically what you’re whole duck is going to look like.
 You do need to ensure that it is fresh or defrosted.
-We haven’t made a roasted frozen duck as of yet and timing would be different for sure.
-You wouldn’t be able to crisp the skin at the beginning either, you’d have to wait until the end.
+With a roasted frozen duck you wouldn’t be able to crisp so keep that in mind, you’d have to wait until the end.
+The question of whether or not to rinse your bird varies.
+I typically do just a tad before drying the outside skin well with paper towels.

 There are two steps to get the protein inside super moist AND golden browned to perfection.
 You will need to cover the top so it can steam after it’s crispy.
 You could do it the opposite way too if you’d rather.
 Basically you need 60 minutes covered and 30 minutes uncovered to get the perfect result overall.